-- [4] The note should disclose how the government distinguishes overhead costs (which are eliminated in the process of consolidation) from interfund services provided and used between functions (which are not eliminated in the process of consolidation). - [5] List and describe major governmental funds.
+[4] The note should disclose how the government distinguishes overhead costs (which are eliminated in the process of consolidation) from interfund services provided and used between functions (which are not eliminated in the process of consolidation).

+[5] List and describe major governmental funds.
 The description should be specific to the government rather than generic.
-Identify which revenues and other resources are reported in each major special revenue fund. - [6] List and describe all proprietary major funds.
-The description should be specific to the government rather than generic. - [7] Describe the activities of the internal service and applicable fiduciary fund(s).
-The description should be specific to the government rather than generic. - [8] Define the operating revenues and expenses.
-Additional special purpose district examples:
+Identify which revenues and other resources are reported in each major special revenue fund.

+[6] List and describe all proprietary major funds.
+The description should be specific to the government rather than generic.

+[7] Describe the activities of the internal service and applicable fiduciary fund(s).
+The description should be specific to the government rather than generic.

+[8] Define the operating revenues and expenses.
+Additional special purpose district examples: Return to Reference 8

-[Water/Sewer/Irrigation] Charges for providing services.
-The District also recognizes as operating revenue (e.g., the portion of the top fees intended to recover the cost of connecting new customers to the system, etc.).
-[Housing Authority] Operating revenues result from fees and charges from providing services in connection with the ongoing operations of providing low income housing.
+Water/Sewer/Irrigation: Charges for providing services.
+The District also recognizes as operating revenue (e.g., the portion of the top fees inte ended to recover the cost of connecting new customers to the system, etc.).

+Housing Authority: Operating revenues result from fees and charges from providing services in connection with the ongoing operations of providing low income housing.
 Operating subsidies and grants are reported as non-operating revenues and are presented as cash flows from non-capital financing activities in the statement of cash flows.
 Operating expenses are those expenses that are directly incurred in the operation of providing low income housing.

-- [9] List the funds for which the city/county/district prepares budgets and the accounting bases used in these budgets.
+[9] List the funds for which the city/county/district prepares budgets and the accounting bases used in these budgets.
 If the budgetary basis of accounting differs from GAAP, the notes should include reconciliation (if not presented on the face of the statements).
-The reconciliation should be sufficiently detailed. - [10] List the funds and amounts of overspending in the general fund and annually budgeted major special revenue funds.
+The reconciliation should be sufficiently detailed.

+[10] List the funds and amounts of overspending in the general fund and annually budgeted major special revenue funds.
 Also, explain how the expenditures were funded.
-You can provide this information either here or as a separate note <4>.
-(See Note X, Violations of Finance-Related Legal or Contractual Provisions.) - [11] If any of the funds of the city/county/district had deficit fund net position at the year end, disclose the amount of the deficit, reason for it, and the expected means of eliminating this deficit.
-You can provide this information either here or as a separate note.
-(See Note X, Violations of Finance-Related Legal or Contractual Provisions.) - [12] Disclose the following: - a.
-The methods and significant assumptions used to estimate the fair value of investments, if that fair value is based on other than quoted market prices.
+You can provide this information either here or as a separate note <4> (See Note X - Violations of Finance-Related Legal or Contractual Provisions).

+[11] If any of the funds of the city/county/district had deficit fund net position at the year end, disclose the amount of the deficit, reason for it, and the expected means of eliminating this deficit.
+You can provide this information either here or as a separate note (See Note X - Violations of Finance-Related Legal or Contractual Provisions).
+Return to Reference 11

-- b.
+[12] Disclose the following:

+- a.
+The methods and significant assumptions used to estimate the fair value of investments, if that fair value is based on other than quoted market prices. - b.
 The policy for determining which investments, if any, is reported at amortized cost. - c.
 For any investments in external investment pools that are not SEC-registered, a brief description of any regulatory oversight for the pool and whether the fair value of the position in the pool is the same as the value of the pool shares. - d.
-Any involuntary participation in an external investment pool. - e.
-If local government cannot obtain information from a pool sponsor to allow it to determine the fair value of its investment in the pool, the methods used and significant assumptions made in determining that fair value and the reasons for having had to make such an estimate. - f.
+Any involuntary participation in an external investment pool.

+e.
+If local government cannot obtain information from a pool sponsor to allow it to determine the fair value of its investment in the pool, the methods used and significant assumptions made in determining that fair value and the reasons for having had to make such an estimate.

+f.
 Any income from investments associated with one fund that is assigned to another fund.
-See Sweeping Interest and Investment Returns into General Fund for legal requirements related to interest diversion.
+See GASB Statement 31 as amended by the 3.2.3, Sweeping Interest and Investment Returns into General Fund for legal requirements related to interest diversion.